How do weight loss clinical trials work?

 As world leaders, our specialist doctors and scientists are regularly called upon to undertake research trials into new weight loss devices and techniques.
 There are a number of promising new minimally-invasive weight loss interventions at various stages of the development cycle, and we expect many of these to move into the clinical trial phase once they have completed laboratory and/or animal studies.

-We are not currently recruiting for any studies, but you can register your interest in upcoming studies using the form below.
+You can register your interest in upcoming studies using the form below.